ChronSyn/broadcast-channel/README.md

     - You can only send data that can be `JSON.stringify`-ed.
     - While the offical API emits [onmessage-events](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel/onmessage), this module directly emitts the data which was posted
 -   This is not a replacement for a message queue.
 If you use this in NodeJs and want send more than 50 messages per second, you should use proper [IPC-Tooling](https://en.wikipedia.org/wiki/Message_queue)

+## Browser Support
+I have tested this in all browsers that I could find.
+For ie8 and ie9 you must transpile the code before you can use this.
+If you want to know if this works with your browser, [open the demo page](https://pubkey.github.io/broadcastchannel/).